ScorpionBytes/h3-cli/README.md

 * Download `jq` from here: [https://stedolan.github.io/jq/](https://stedolan.github.io/jq/)
 * Download `curl` from here: [https://curl.se/download.html](https://curl.se/download.html)

-#### 3. Obtain an API key
+### 3. Obtain an API key

 Obtain an API key from the Portal under the User -> Settings menu: [https://portal.horizon3ai.com/settings/api](https://portal.horizon3ai.com/settings/api).

 An API key is required to access the H3 API.
-Keep your API key safely secured as anyone with your API key can access your H3 account.
+Keep your API key safe and secure, as anyone with your API key can access your H3 account.

-#### 4. Set up your shell environment
+### 4. Set up your shell environment

 Set your API key in the `H3_API_KEY` environmenet variable in your shell environment: